About Tiebreakers

 The parent/guardian must indicate on the enrollment application check box that they wish to have their twins or multiples placed in the same school.
 When one twin is assigned to a choice school, the student assignment process will seek to place the other twin into the same school if space is available.
 If an assignment cannot be offered to one of the requested schools, then the twins will be assigned together into the school closest to home with openings as space allows.

-If you choose ‘No’ on the check box, then twins, triplets or multiples will go into the assignment process as individual students.
-In the event that multiples are separated in the assignment process, a sibling tie-breaker will be assigned to the sibling requesting placement into the other sibling’s school for any subsequent placement period.
+If you choose ‘No’ on the check box, then twins, triplets, or multiples will go into the assignment process as individual students.
+In the event that multiples are separated in the assignment process, a sibling tie-breaker will be assigned to the twin in the less-preferred school on the waitlist, so that they have the best chance of joining their twin at the more-preferred school.

 What happens if I check the “Yes” box on the enrollment application to have my twins assigned together?